 - Look ahead when walking, not at the feet.

 Walking with Crutches (Partial Weight Bearing)

 This means that your child can touch the ground with his bad foot to help with balance.
 Tell your child to:

 - Move the crutches about one step in front.

 - Put the bad leg forward with the crutch tips.
-His toes can touch the ground, or he can put a little weight on the foot.
+The toes can touch the ground, or a little weight can be put on the foot for balance.

 - Put most of the weight on the handgrips.
-Squeeze the crutches between the arm and the side of your chest.
+Squeeze the crutches between the arm and the side of the chest.

 - Take a step with the good leg.